Previewed 11 October 2003, opened 21 October 2003, closed 26 June 2004 at the Shaftesbury Theatre in London

 Sheila Ferguson's West End credits include the role of 'Analise L'Avender' in Frank Hauser's production of Always the Musical at the Victoria Palace Theatre in 1997.

-Maureen Lipman's West End theatre credits include the role of 'Aunt Eller' in Trevor Nunn's revival of the Rodgers and Hammerstein musical Oklahoma! at the Lyceum Theatre in 1999; and the title role of 'Joyce Grenfell' in Alan Strachan's production of Re:Joyce, adapted from the works of Joyce Grenfell by Maureen Lipman and James Roose-Evans, at the Fortune Theatre in 1988 and Vaudeville Theatre in 1989 and 1991.
+Maureen Lipman's West End theatre credits include the title role of 'Peggy Ramsay' in Robin Lefevre's production of Alan Plater's play Peggy For You at the Comedy Theatre in 2000; the role of 'Aunt Eller' in Trevor Nunn's revival of the Rodgers and Hammerstein musical Oklahoma! at the Lyceum Theatre in 1999; and the title role of 'Joyce Grenfell' in Alan Strachan's production of Re:Joyce, adapted from the works of Joyce Grenfell by Maureen Lipman and James Roose-Evans, at the Fortune Theatre in 1988 and Vaudeville Theatre in 1989 and 1991.

 "Amanda Holden's American accent is passable and she sings adequately but her somewhat perfunctory voice hardly filled the auditorium.
 Her vocal shortcomings were exposed by co-stars Craig Urbany and Three Degrees diva Sheila Ferguson.
 As friendly older woman Muzzy, Ferguson's fabulous throaty tones stole the evening.
 And playing Millie's lovelorn boss Trevor Graydon, Urbany was a comical sensation.
 But the real concern in this production must centre on Holden's Millie.
 There is nothing wrong with her performance.
 But there is definitely nothing great about it either.
 This is a tap dancing spectacular that began life in the 1967 movie starring Julie Andrews - playing the small town Kansas girl Millie Dillmount who arrives in 1920s New York determined to marry a rich man.
 But she ends up with poverty-stricken Jimmy Smith (Mark McGee), having learnt that true love is far more important than money and the trappings of success."
 The Daily Mirror